tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 `` cat some_file.json | tidal sync apps ``

-# COULDNT RESOLVE THE ERROR MESSAGE WHEN INCLUDING SERVES
+# COULDNT RESOLVE THE ERROR MESSAGE WHEN INCLUDING SERVES, DBs within the APP

 The syncronization of your Applications can be performed by following the above procedure with a simple JSON document of the data: